Body Dysmorphic Disorder

 What Causes Body Dysmorphic Disorder?

 The exact cause of BDD is not known.
-One theory suggests the disorder involves a problem with certain neurotransmitters in the brain.
-Neurotransmitters are chemicals that help nerve cells in the brain send messages to each other.
+One theory suggests the disorder involves a problem with the size or functioning of certain brain areas that process information about body appearance.
 The fact that BDD often occurs in people with other mental health disorders, such as major depression and anxiety, further supports a biological basis for the disorder.

 Other factors that might influence the development of or trigger BDD include:

 - Experience of traumatic events or emotional conflict during childhood